How does Shootmail handle security?

 Table of Contents

-- Email Security: We follow the best practices to ensure that the sent emails land in the recipients’ inbox rather than landing in spam folder.
+We tackle the challenge of email security at three levels:- Email Security: We follow the best practices to ensure that the sent emails land in the recipients’ inbox rather than landing in spam folder.

 - Noisy Neighbours: If a bad actor sends spam emails and gets complaints or spam reports, we make sure, their reputation doesn’t impact the reputation of other senders sending emails using Shootmail.